Blog · By The Packaging Vista Team · June 20, 2026

 Start with a snug, fitted insert

 Movement is what breaks things, so the first defense is an insert that holds the product still – foam for delicate items, paperboard for lighter ones.
 See foam vs. paperboard inserts.
+A fitted insert does two jobs at once: it immobilizes the product so it cannot build momentum, and it suspends the most vulnerable points away from the box walls.
+For glass packaging in particular, an insert that grips the base and shoulders of a vessel prevents the rocking that causes hairline cracks.

 Add cushioning where it counts

 Cushioning absorbs shock around the most vulnerable points – corners, edges, and protrusions.
 The goal is to keep the product from contacting the box wall during a drop.
+Rather than burying everything in fill, concentrate cushioning where impact concentrates: the corners that hit the ground first and any thin or protruding feature like a spout, handle, or lid.
+Paper-based cushioning such as crumpled kraft or molded fiber works well for most goods and keeps the package recyclable.

 Choose a strong outer box